So, you’ve decided upon Microsoft 365 and the Azure cloud for your business. Congratulations. We think you’ve made the right choice.

 |OneDrive storage||1 TB||Unlimited|

-Now, let’s look at some of what E3 has to offer that Business Premium does not.
+Now, let’s look at some of the in-depth differences with Business Premium and E3.

 Let’s quickly go over just what you get with these features.